-Free Wills and Estate Planning Consultation
+Free Wilmington Wills and Estate Attorney Consultation

 Wills and Estate Planning Tailored for You

 The wills and estate planning lawyers at Seay Law Firm, PLLC in Wilmington, North Carolina take pride in crafting wills and estate plans tailored to the individual needs of our clients.
-Our wills and estate planning lawyers take our time to get to know you and the nuances of your personal, financial, and family situation in order to provide an estate plan that makes sense.
+Our wills and estate planning lawyers take our time to get to meet with you and learn the nuances of your personal, financial, and family situation in order to provide an estate plan that makes sense.
 In order to better serve our clients, we offer a free attorney consultation to sit down and speak with potential clients so that we can better know your situation and your wills and estate planning needs.

 Scroll down below and you will find a few questions and answers that our estate planning, wills and trust clients often find helpful.